 Best Practice

-Where a Distributor carries out a visit to identify the Occupier of an unregistered premises the Distributor shall ensure that if its staff (or agents) visit the Premises without prior notification, provide appropriate identification for themselves and state the circumstances under which they are calling, and request entry to inspect the Premises.
+Where a Distributor carries out a visit to identify the Occupier of unregistered premises the Distributor shall ensure that if its staff (or agents) visit the Premises without prior notification, provide appropriate identification for themselves and state the circumstances under which they are calling, and request entry to inspect the Premises.

 Care should be taken when recording what is said by the Customer or others present at the Premises, especially where a Vulnerable Customer has been identified.
 In particular: